The wisdom teeth, or third molars, typically emerge from the gums in a person’s late teens or early twenties.

-- The combination of nitrous oxide and IV sedation lets patients reach a deeply relaxed state, during which Dr. Gocke, Dr Nguyen, or Dr. McAdams will inject local anesthesia to numb the area around the wisdom teeth.
+The combination of nitrous oxide and IV sedation lets patients reach a deeply relaxed state, then our oral surgeons will inject local anesthesia to numb the area around the wisdom teeth.

-After your wisdom teeth removal procedure, our team will guide you to a private recovery room.
+After your procedure, our team will guide you to a private recovery room.
 We will place moldable icepacks on your cheeks to minimize swelling and bruising.

 Before you leave the practice, you will schedule a post-op appointment for one week later.
 One of our dedicated staff members will also review post-surgery instructions with you and your caregiver.
 Typically, we advise that you:

 If you are having wisdom teeth removal to prevent future dental concerns, you can expect a normal and healthy smile by the end of your recovery.
-If you are having surgery later in life because of problems related to your wisdom teeth, treatment with Dr. Gocke and Dr. Nguyen should eliminate the chronic pain and dental complications that you have been experiencing.
+If you are having surgery later in life because of problems related to your wisdom teeth, treatment should eliminate the chronic pain and dental complications that you have been experiencing.

 When Is It ‘Wise” To Remove Wisdom Teeth?